ShovitDutta/Cosmic.ts/README.md

 ## Customization and Important Considerations ⚠️

-Cosmic.ts is provided as a robust boilerplate to kickstart your Next.js monorepo projects.
+Cosmos.ts is provided as a robust boilerplate to kickstart your Next.js monorepo projects.
 While it's designed for flexibility and adaptation, certain core aspects are fundamental to its architecture and should be handled with care during customization.

 - **Boilerplate Nature:** This repository is intended as a starting point.
 You are encouraged to clone it and modify it to suit your specific application requirements, features, and design.